Emmacho/SoarNego/README.md

 4) On the left side of the editor there is a option for you to select the files that you want to use, only .docx files are currently supported

-5) Once you have loaded these files that you would like to use please click on them to load them then use ctrl-s to save them to the database and then refresh the page.
-Currently it is the only way to convert from HTML to usable JSON file for the editor
+5) Once you have loaded these files that you would like to use please click on them to load them then use ctrl-s or cmd-s to save them to the database and then refresh the page.
+Currently it is the only way to convert from HTML to a usable JSON file for the editor

 6) If you would like to compare documents you should be able to select a file on the left, the name of the file you are currently using should be on the top, then once you select seePrvious at the top of the screen, a file pane will open on the right where you